 When the U.S.S.
 Lexington, the second-largest aircraft carrier in the US Navy at the time, had to be scuttled to avoid capture by Japanese forces, “the crew abandoned ship — but not before breaking into the freezer and eating all the ice cream.
 Survivors describe scooping ice cream into their helmets and licking them clean before lowering themselves into the Pacific,” the article explains.

 “The U.S. Navy spent $1 million in 1945 converting a concrete barge into a floating ice-cream factory to be towed around the Pacific, distributing ice cream to ships incapable of making their own,” Matt Siegel wrote for The Atlantic.
 “It held more than 2,000 gallons of ice cream and churned out 10 gallons every seven minutes.”

 “Not to be outdone, the U.S. Army constructed miniature ice-cream factories on the front lines and began delivering individual cartons to foxholes.
 This was in addition to the hundreds of millions of gallons of ice-cream mix they manufactured annually, shipping more than 135 million pounds of dehydrated ice cream in a single year.”

 Immediately after the war, ice cream was perceived as an American invention.
-It’s not hard to understand why — when most of the industrialized world was bombed halfway back to the stone age in not one but two massive conflicts, frozen dessert wasn’t high on anybody else’s to-do list.
+It’s not hard to understand why.
+Most of the industrialized world had been bombed halfway back to the stone age in not one but two massive conflicts, so frozen dessert wasn’t high on anybody else’s to-do list.
 Hollywood also helped promote ice cream, which was regularly included in movies and its overarching culture.
 The icy appeal of ice cream proved irresistible, and as the world dragged itself out of the rubble and horror of war, other countries started churning out their own.
 This period also saw a great deal of experimentation with and development of new types of ice cream, most notably the soft ice cream and sundae varieties that are highly-appreciated to this day.